Slang: Debates about slang

 Some critics believe that when slang becomes more commonplace it effectively eradicates the "proper" use of a certain language.
 However, academic (descriptive) linguists believe that language is not static but ever-changing and that slang terms are valid words within a language's lexicon.
 While prescriptivists study and promote the socially preferable or "correct" ways to speak, according to a language's normative grammar and syntactical words, descriptivists focus on studying language to further understand the subconscious rules of how individuals speak, which makes slang important in understanding such rules.
 Noam Chomsky, a founder of anthropological linguistic thought, challenged structural and prescriptive grammar and began to study sounds and morphemes functionally, as well as their changes within a language over time.

 In popular culture

 The 1941 film, Ball of Fire, portrays a professor played by Gary Cooper who is researching and writing an encyclopedia article about slang.

+The 2006 film, Idiocracy, portrays a less intelligent society in the year 2505 that has people who use all various sorts of aggressive slang.
+These slang phrases sound very foreign and alienating to the protagonist of the movie, a US Army librarian.

+In the 2013 song, "Fire", Big Sean says "Was in Japan so long, I almost learn to speak.
+Had to leave back to the hood, where they don't understand unless you speak in Trapanese."
+Not only was Sean trying to rhyme with the word “Japanese”, but he's jokingly combining it with the word "trap" (slang for a house used to sell drugs or the hood in general.
+This humorous bar coins the term "trapanese" as another way to say "slang."